aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 The `Calico` addon adds support for [Calico CNI](https://docs.projectcalico.org/about/about-calico) to an EKS cluster.

-Calico is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.To secure workloads in Kubernetes, Calico utilizes Network Policies.
+Calico is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
+To secure workloads in Kubernetes, Calico utilizes Network Policies as we will see below.

 ## Usage